Bass Highway

 Pearl Creek

 A short walk off the highway is a quaint hidden little waterfall and grotto.
 It's a nice spot for a picnic and a very refreshing swim.
+Water here is pure and clean.

 Just 5Km out of Queenstown on route to Strahan.